Certificate III in Individual Support (Ageing & Disability) [Superseded]

 • Personal Journal

-• Current National Police Check and Zero balance on course fees
+• Current National Police Check (less than 12 months)

 Recognition of Prior Learning is the process that recognises a student’s current skills and experience, regardless of where and when the learning occurred.
 Students may have existing knowledge and skills, and these could be formally recognised and credited towards a qualification from JTI.
 For further information on RPL, click here.